 Dilapidations Project using Thermography

 An existing long-term client to RWS Ltd reported issues with a building which was not water tight.
-Several repairs by facilities management had been undertaken to the property but had failed to find a solution, RWS suggested employing an Infa-Red Thermography survey to try to ascertain issues which remained undiscovered during previous works or surveys.
+Several repairs by facilities management had been undertaken to the property but had failed to find a solution, RWS suggested employing an infrared thermographic survey to try to ascertain issues which remained undiscovered during previous works or surveys.

-One of our Level 1 ITC Thermographers visited site and began investigations into the building fabric.
+One of our fully qualified ITC Thermographers visited site and began investigations into the building fabric.
 Internal and external surveys were completed as well as a report scoping the dilapidations of the property.

 The report showed evidence that the flat roof and rainwater goods were failing, causing an ingress of water which tracked down the walls internally into the sales area.
-This ingress occurred over all 4 stories and our survey revealed the amount of that damage on each individual area.
+This ingress occurred over all 4 stories and our survey revealed the amount of damage to each individual area.

 After discussions with the client it was recommended and agreed that we strip back the existing finishes inside the building and allow it to dry to a sufficient level.
 Thereafter new finishes could be installed throughout and the building updated to a level appropriate for use by staff.